 Proposed Definition of Real Property for Section 1031

 The proposed definition of “real property” includes a list of many common items most of us think of as real property or inherently permanent structures.
 However, for items not listed in the regulations, taxpayer must apply new tests to make this determination.
-This can be highly subjective when considering many types of building components that typically qualify as personal property for depreciation purposes.
+This can be highly subjective when considering many types of building components that typically qualify as 5 and 7-year property for depreciation purposes.
 These tests include:

 - The manner in which the distinct asset is affixed to real property;

 - Whether the distinct asset is designed to be removed or to remain in place;